Good morning and namaskar!

 - Senior leaders, representatives of other unions,

-The ILO relentlessly works with its tripartite constituents — government, workers’ and employers’ organizations— to promote social justice in the world of work.
-It has been working with AITUC and the other unions at the national level, and at the state level —focussing on women workers, typically those in vulnerable employment such as domestic workers, construction workers, brick kiln workers, beedi workers and others.
+The ILO relentlessly works with its tripartite constituents — government, workers’ and employers‘organizations— to promote social justice in the world of work.
+It has been working with HMS and the other unions at the national level, and at the state level —focussing on women workers.

-The Women at Work Initiative of the ILO goes beyond business as usual — it tries to measure as to why progress on delivering decent work for women has been so slow and what must be done towards securing a better future for women at work.
-We look at discrimination, including stereotypes, that undermine access to decent work, the intrinsic linkages of low pay and quality of employment, absence of equal pay, lack of recognition, unequal distribution and undervaluation of care work and also violence and harassment.
+This is the 100th year of the ILO.
+ILO was founded in 1919 and India is a founding member of the ILO.
+The world of work is undergoing many changes.
+Leading up to the centenary, the DG of ILO launched several initiatives on the future of work.
+One of them, is the Women at Work Initiative.
+ILO goes beyond business as usual — it tries to measure as to why progress on delivering decent work for women has been so slow and what must be done towards securing a better future for women at work.
+We look at discrimination, including stereotypes, that undermine access to decent work, the intrinsic linkages of low pay and quality of employment, absence of equal pay, lack of recognition, unequal distribution and undervaluation of care work as well as violence and harassment.

-The ILO Director-General at this year’s International Labour Conference, spoke of a renewed push for gender equality, and called attention to five building blocks to secure a decent future
+The ILO Director-General, during the 2018 International Labour Conference, spoke of a renewed push for gender equality and called attention to five building blocks to secure a decent future.

 The first building block proposes a high road to a new care economy.
 Often, women’s participation in the labour market is perceived to be “supplementary” to their otherwise primary roles as spouses, mothers, and care givers.
 This bias influences the general perception of women in the workforce and negatively impacts their role in the world of work.
 A transformative approach is required — allowing both women and men to be workers, parents and carer-providers.
 This should be deeply embedded in our workplace policies.
 I encourage you to reflect on how to address the “care challenge” in the Indian context.

 The fourth building block says raise the voice and representation of women.
-I thank AITUC and other unions for reaching out to women, especially workers in the unorganized sector, empowering them to raise their voice and be heard, talking about why freedom of association and collective bargaining matters and should be accessible.
+I thank all the national and other unions for reaching out to women, especially workers in the unorganized sector, empowering them to raise their voice and be heard, talking about why freedom of association and collective bargaining matters and should be accessible.

 In India, the ILO works both with employers and workers organizations for greater women representation in leadership positions.

-The last building block addresses Ending violence and harassment.
+The last and a very important building block addresses ending violence and harassment.
+This is also one of the themes of this workshop, where it is being taken up collectively by the unions in Mumbai.
 Violence against women and girls, both at home and at the workplace, is even today a modern-day reality.
 It has long-lasting negative impacts on women and compromises the principles of equality, dignity, safety, health and welfare at work and in society.
-India has been witnessing a churning with the me too movement — as we witness how this impacts women at workplaces – the ILO is aimed at setting the first international rules to end sexual and other types of harassment at work .
+India has been witnessing a churning with the Me Too movement — as we witness how this impacts women at workplaces – the ILO is aimed at setting the first international rules to end sexual and other types of harassment at work.

 The ILO Constituents want to step up.
-We now are in the process of moving towards this new ILO convention to combat violence and harassment in the world of work.
+We are, now, in the process of moving towards this new ILO convention to combat violence and harassment in the world of work to be discussed at the ILC, June 2019.
 Your voice, your work is critical in ensuring we get this right.